cwhiteraven/MaiDXR/README.md

 [Chinese 中文 README](https://github.com/xiaopeng12138/MaiDXR/blob/main/README_zh.md)

-OPEN SOURCE FILES HERE: (https://drive.google.com/file/d/1qz8-AcpYY_vcsJvrIZYKcOzsHw5wVDTS/view?usp=drive_link) THESE FILES ARE A UNITY PROJECT!!!
-IF YOU WANT A PRE-BUILT FILE, GO TO RELEASES!!

 **About this project**
 ---
 - This project is an update of https://github.com/xiaopeng12138/MaiMai-VR.
 - Support DX version or above
 - The model is almost 1:1 to DX cabinet/framework
-- Using native touch input and light output
+- Using native touch input and light outupt
 - 90hz or 120hz capture (Bitblt) (Thanks @Thalesalex for the recommendation)
 - Customizable haptic feedback
+- 3rd person camera and smooth camera
+- 3 customizable buttons

 **Preview**